jhpyle/docassemble/_docs/objects.md

 code will know that the column information does not exist.
 You do not need to use `try`/`except` logic of your own in these methods; just follow the pattern above.

+## <a name="sqlobject pitfalls"></a>Pitfalls

+### Multiple Python objects associated with a single SQL record

+When using `SQLObject`, make sure that your interview logic does not create multiple separate Python objects associated with the same SQL record.
+If you do that, then if you change the attributes of one object, but not the other, the two objects will be in conflict with one another.
+Which attributes are saved to the server will be random, depending on which object is [pickle]d last.

+The `SQLObject` maintains an object cache under the `_internal` dictionary in the interview answers.
+When a `SQLObject` has an `id`, a reference to that object will be created in the cache.
+Methods like `.filter(),` `.all(),` and `.by_id()` and `.by_uid()` return references to this cache if the object is in the cache, rather than create new objects.
+The cache helps avoid the problem of multiple separate Python objects existing in the interview answers.

+### Concurrency

+Between the time when the screen starts loading (when data are copied from SQL data to Python) and the screen finishes loading (when data are copied from Python to SQL), no lock is placed on the SQL records.
+Suppose session A copies data from SQL to Python at time 0, session B copies data from the same SQL record to Python at time 1, session B writes changes to the SQL record at time 2, and session A writes changes to the SQL record at time 3.
+In this scenario, session A's changes would overwrite the changes that session B made.

+The same result would happen if a third-party application made changes to the SQL record instead of session B.

+However, suppose session A copies data from SQL to Python at time 0, session B copies data from the same SQL record to Python at time 1, session B writes changes to the SQL record at time 2, and then at time 3 the interview logic of session A finishes without making any changes.
+In this scenario, session A would not overwrite the changes of session B, because from the perspective of session A, there is no need to take the time to write data to SQL, since nothing changed.

+If you expect that SQL records might be altered concurrently, using `SQLObject`s to synchronize between interview answers and a SQL database might not be sufficiently robust.

 ## <a name="sqlobject reference"></a>Reference guide